angular/dgeni-packages/README.md

 * `codeNameProcessor` - infer the name of the document from the code following the document in the source file.
-* `computePathProcessor` - infer the path to the document, used for writing the file and for navigation to the document in a web app.
 * `parseTagsProcessor` - use a `tagParser` to parses the jsdoc tags in the document content.
 * `extractTagsProcessor` - use a `tagExtractor` to extract information from the parsed tags.
 * `inlineTagsProcessor` - Search the docs for inline tags that need to have content injected